 The Surgical Technologist possesses expertise in theory and application of sterile and aseptic technique and combines the knowledge of human anatomy, surgical procedures, and implementation tools and techniques to facilitate a physician in performing invasive therapeutic and diagnostic procedures.

 Employment opportunities include: hospitals, free-standing surgery centers, physician’s offices, veterinarian offices, sales, sterile processing, and education.
-The program will provide the student with information and experience necessary to develop the knowledge, skills and behaviors required to be a competent, entry-level Surgical Technologist.
+The program provides the student with information and experience necessary to prepare competent entry-level surgical technologists in the cognitive (knowledge), psychomotor (skills), and effective (behavior) learning domains.

 The program reports to the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA) and is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).